 On a recent morning, Fasman squeezed several drops of a cannabis extract onto a plate of yogurt, which the Portuguese water dog lapped up in seconds.
 It’s become part of Hudson’s daily routine.

 “We think it’s really lifted her spirits and made her a happier dog,” Fasman said.
 “It’s not that she’s changed.
 She’s just back to her good old self.”

-As more states legalize marijuana for humans, more pet owners are giving their furry companions cannabis-based extracts, ointments and edibles marketed to treat everything from arthritis and anxiety to seizures and cancer.
+As more states legalize marijuana for humans, more pet owners are giving their furry companions cannabis-based extracts, ointments, and edibles marketed to treat everything from arthritis and anxiety to seizures and certain tumors.

 Most of these pet products, which aren’t regulated, contain cannabidiol or CBD, a chemical compound found in cannabis that doesn’t get pets or humans high.
 They contain little or no tetrahydrocannabinol or THC, the cannabis compound known for its psychoactive effects.